Sefaris/ItemMap/README.md

 - Show markers on map for interactive objects that have a function
 - Show list of all unique objects and their total amount
 - Search for specific object by name or instance
+- Fake Map mode to use in locations that do not have an actual in-game map.
+By default accessed by `SHIFT + ]`.
+Secondary key (`]` - right bracket) can be changed in Gothic.ini.

 ## Screenshots
 #### Help panel with controls